wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

 While we're in this class, add the two functions below.
-The `getUserAssigned()` function, determines which user is the current user responsible for the alert.
-While the second function, `toArray()`, converts the values of the class into an array, ready for the API responses.
+The `getUserAssigned()` function determines which user is the current user responsible for the alert.
+The second function, `toArray()`, converts the values of the class into an array, ready for the API responses.

 ```php
     public function getUserAssigned(): ?User